 The class-action lawsuit alleges that Council 13 and the Commonwealth continue to illegally have union dues or fees deducted from nonmembers' wages even after they resign.
-Council 13 represents approximately 42,000 public employees in Pennsylvania who may be subject to a provision Council 13 uses to claim these ongoing dues.
+Council 13 represents tens of thousands of public employees in Pennsylvania who may be subject to a provision Council 13 uses to claim these ongoing dues.
 Ms. Fultz and her colleagues have brought this lawsuit to enforce their right not to financially support a union against their will.